-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) Sub-Regional Plans and Programmes Lancashire County council (2009) Joint Lancashire Minerals and Waste Develo pment Framework Core Strategy DPD (2001-2021) The Core Strategy contains a number of objectives.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) Lancashire County council (2009) Joint Lancashire Minerals and Waste Develo opment Framework Core Strategy DPD (2001-2021) The Core Strategy contains a number of objectives.
 It sets out to: Safeguard Lancashire's mineral resources; Minimise the need for mineral extraction; Meet the demand for new minerals; Identify sites and areas for mineral extraction; Achieve sustainable minerals production; Encourage community involvement and partnership working; Promote waste minimisation and awareness; Manage waste as a resource; Identify capacity for managing waste; and Achieve sustainable waste management.
 A variety of targets and indicators are referred to in the Core Strategy relating to minerals production, waste minimisation and recycling rates.
 The SA Framework should include objectives/guide questions related to waste minimisation and mineral safeguarding.
-Lancashire County Council (2013) Joint Lancashire Minerals and Waste Develo pment Framework Site Allocation and Development Man agement Policies DPD 2001-2021 The Site Allocation and Development Management Policies plan provides site specific policies and allocations, and detailed development management policies for minerals and waste planning in the areas covered by the Councils of Lancashire, Blackpool and Blackburn with Darwen.
+Lancashire County Council (2013) Joint Lancashire Minerals and Waste Devel opment Framework Site Allocation and Development Mar nagement Policies DPD 2001-2021 The Site Allocation and Development Management Policies plan provides site specific policies and allocations, and detailed development management policies for minerals and waste planning in the areas covered by the Councils of Lancashire, Blackpool and Blackburn with Darwen.
 The Plan follows the strategic objectives and policies set out in the Core Strategy.
 A variety of targets and indicators are referred to in the Site Allocations and Development Management Policies relating to minerals production, waste minimisation and recycling rates in line with higher level Core Strategy policy.
 The SA Framework should include objectives/guide questions related to waste minimisation and mineral safeguarding.
-Lancashire County Council (emerging) Joint Lancashire Minerals and Waste Lo cal Plan Review A review of the Joint Lancashire Minerals and Waste Local Plan (which is the Core Strategy and Site Allocation and Development Management Policies Plan combined) is underway.
+Lancashire County Council (emerging) Joint Lancashire Minerals and Waste Lo ocal Plan Review A review of the Joint Lancashire Minerals and Waste Local Plan (which is the Core Strategy and Site Allocation and Development Management Policies Plan combined) is underway.
 No targets or indicators have established so far.
-The Local Plan Part 2 should reflect the emerging Local Plan Review.
-Lancashire County Council (2011) Local Transport Plan (LTP3): A Strategy for L ancashire 2011-2021 The LTP sets out a number of goals: To help to secure a strong economic future by making transport and travel into and between our major economic centres more effective and efficient and by improving links to neighbouring major economic areas and beyond.
+The local planning authority will engage in the plan preparation process of the Joint Minerals and Waste Local Plan.
+Lancashire County Council (2011) Local Transport Plan (LTP3): A Strategy for Lancashire 2011-2021 The LTP sets out a number of goals: To help to secure a strong economic future by making transport and travel into and between our major economic centres more effective and efficient and by improving links to neighbouring major economic areas and beyond.
 To provide all sections of the community with safe and convenient access to the services, jobs, health, leisure and educational opportunities that they need.
 To improve the accessibility, availability and affordability of transport as a contribution to the development of strong and cohesive communities.
-The LTP sets out to achieve the following initiatives across Lancashire: Heysham-M6 link Broughton Bypass Reopening of the Todmorden Curve Pennine Reach bus service The Local Plan Part 2 needs respond to the objectives of the LTP.
+The LTP sets out to achieve the following initiatives across Lancashire: Heysham-M6 link Broughton Bypass Reopening of the Todmorden Curve Pennine Reach bus service The Local Plan needs respond to the objectives of the LTP.
 The SA Framework should include objectives/guide questions relating to sustainable transport.